MolimoWang/EventManagementSystem/03-design/usecases/docs/01-view_all_events.md

 ### Course of Events -- Organizer

-1. After logging in, the organizer is presented with the main page(17-view_all_events.png), displaying a table of all scheduled events for the current date.
+1. After logging in or choosing the view all events functionality, the organizer is presented with the main page(17-view_all_events.png), displaying a table of all scheduled events for the current date.
 2. The system passes requests to the service.
 3. The service displays a table showing all events scheduled for the current date.
 4. The organizer can see the following details in the table: